This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 EDITING: Maria

-Disclosure: To facilitate is in writing this guide to the best areas to stay in Vienna, Hotel Beethoven Wien and 25Hours Hotel Vienna at MuseumsQuartier provided us with complimentary accommodation.
+Disclosure: To facilitate us in writing this guide to the best areas to stay in Vienna, Hotel Beethoven Wien and 25Hours Hotel Vienna at MuseumsQuartier provided us with complimentary accommodation.
 However, as always, we express nothing but our honest opinion about the experience we had.